The library reopens on August 24th with reduced hours. Please check our hours before coming to the library.

-The library is currently closed to the public, but we continue to offer services.
 Many of our resources can be accessed electronically, but if you need a book from the library you can have it shipped to your home.
-Please take a look at the SPRING 2020 tab of this guide to see some instructional videos on these updated processes.
+Please take a look at the COVID19 Operations tab of this guide to see some instructional videos on these updated processes.

 24/7 Reference Assistance is still available using our Ask A Librarian Chat.

 We have temporary policies for borrowing and renewal during this time: https://lib.msu.edu/circ/policies-and-procedures/